San Jose (Costa Rica) in 3 Days

 Barrio Amón

 Our driver pulls up at our chosen location.
 He looks a little worried and checks that we really do want to be left here!
 We do, so off we set on our architectural stroll.
 First, we head in the opposite direction as the old man has spotted a fire station with some fireman sculptures outside.
-A real fireman sitting outside tells us; ‘That way is dangerous, go the other way!’
+A real fireman sitting outside points north and tells us; ‘This way is dangerous, go the other way!’

-We turn round and walk through Barrio Amón taking pictures of buildings and street art, finally reaching the more touristy centre of town without incident, despite the driver and fireman’s misgivings.
+We turn round and walk through Barrio Amón, taking pictures of buildings and some of the neighbourhood’s prolific street art.
+We finally reaching the more touristy centre of town without incident, despite the driver and fireman’s misgivings.

 Parque Morazán

 There’s not a huge amount to do in San José on a Monday other than wander aimlessly through the city.
-So we walk through a string of parks taking photographs for a couple of hours.
+So, we walk through a string of parks taking photographs for a couple of hours, starting at Parque Morazán.

 Parque Morazán